IAEA says Fukushima water release to follow safety standards | Headlines

 - Japan

-The head of a UN nuclear agency task force assessing the safety of Japan's plan to release treated radioactive water from the wrecked Fukushima nuclear plant into the sea said that Japanese regulators have shown their commitment to comply with international safety standards.
+The head of a UN nuclear agency task force assessing the safety of Japan's plan to release treated radioactive water from the wreaked Fukushima nuclear plant into the sea said on Friday that Japanese regulators have shown their commitment to comply with international safety standards.

 International concern over the plan has been widening.
 Last week, the head of the 18-nation Pacific Island Forum, which includes Australia, New Zealand and other island nations, expressed concern about any impact of radiation from the water on the livelihoods of people in the region which suffered in the past from atomic bomb tests, and urged Japan to suspend the plan.